What We Know About The Upcoming Kraven The Hunter Movie

 ‘Booster Gold’ Is DC’s Newest Superhero Getting His Own Live-Action Series!

-In the comics, it is revealed that his primary motivation is to become the world’s greatest hunter and that he sees Spider-Man as his ultimate prey.
+In the Marvel comics, Kraven the Hunter’s primary motivation is to become the world’s greatest hunter and he sees Spider-Man as his ultimate prey.
 He is often depicted as employing elaborate traps and strategies to catch Spider-Man, seeking to defeat him through physical and psychological means.

 According to IMDb, the synopsis of the film is described as the following: